 Amazon EC2 Virtual Private Cloud configurations use a VPN to reach your datacenter.
 VPC security policies include a quite restrictive firewall policy.
 If using VPC, ensure that Papertrail is reachable from your VPC hosts.

-While your network architecture will differ, here are two screenshots of an example inbound firewall policy which permits UDP logs inbound to a VPC jump/bastion host, which relays the traffic to the Internet.
+While your network architecture will differ, here are two screenshots of an example inbound firewall policy that permits UDP logs inbound to a VPC jump/bastion host, which relays the traffic to the Internet.
 The port indicated by the orange arrow should match a port shown on Log Destinations.
 A corresponding outbound rule should also be added.